nleanba/typst-theoretic/main.typ

 // = Open TODOs
 // - Ability to reference enumerations within theorem ("See Proposition 2.25 (a)")

+= Styling

+In case you are not happy with one of the styled presets, or if you want to add more kinds of theorem -- e.g. for other langauges, you can customize the formatting by overriding the `fmt-prefix`, `fmt-body`, `fmt-suffix` and `block-args` parameters.

+For how this can look, I reccomend looking at how the predefined styles are made: #link("https://github.com/nleanba/typst-theoretic/tree/v0.3.0/src/styles")[See the code on GitHub].

+// TODO

 #pagebreak(weak: true)
 = Preset Styles